tomhenrich/plex/docs/index.md

 3. **Update the Quality Settings:** _(optional but important)_
 In your app's Settings menu, look for the "Quality" or "Video" section and [set the quality](quality-settings.md) to "Original" or "Maximum", otherwise you're not going to get the best experience.
 4. **Pin My Server:**
-This looks a little different on each device, but generally: open the navigation, select "More", find whatever I've shared with you and [pin that content for quick access](https://support.plex.tv/articles/customizing-the-apps/#toc-0){:target="_blank"}, and unpin Plex's default "Movies & Shows" and "Live TV" links.
+This looks a little different on each device, but generally: open the navigation, select "More", find whatever I've shared with you and <a href="https://support.plex.tv/articles/customizing-the-apps/#toc-0" target="_blank">pin that content for quick access</a>, and unpin Plex's default "Movies & Shows" and "Live TV" links.

 That's it!
 You're in and can start looking for something to watch.